naonagas/naonagas.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website!
+Welcome to my webpage!
 I am a Ph.D. student in Economics at Indiana University.
 I am interested in Macroeconomics and Econometrics, with a particular focus on methodological and empirical investigation of nonlinearity and cross-sectional heterogeneity in macroeconomy.